-Tech scammers steal $60k from stl grandmother
+Tech scammers steal $60K from STL grandmother

 The BBB says it's possible the company's customer information list was sold to other scammers.

 If you encounter a tech support scam like this, you're advised to 'x' out of the ad, or turn off your computer completely.
-Experts say, never call the number on the screen even if it claims to from microsoft or apple.
+Experts say to never call the number on the screen, even if it claims to be from Microsoft or Apple.

 © 2017 KSDK-TV